Modernization drive spurs Saudi Arabia's criminal reform | DW | 28.04.2020

 The harmonizing process also contributes to Riyadh's longer-term project of polishing its image for the international community, said Guido Steinberg, senior research associate at the German Institute for International and Security Affairs.
 The country has faced particularly strong global criticism following the 2018 assassination of Saudi critic Jamal Khashoggi in a Saudi consulate.

-Vision 2030, which the crown prince announced in 2016, envisions a Saudi Arabia that is economically diversified and more open to international business
+Vision 2030, announced in 2016, sees a Saudi Arabia that is economically diversified and open to international business

 Under the guise of reform